CosmoCortney/MungPlex/README.md

 <img src="MungPlex\resources\img\manual\MungPlex_connection_02.png" width="256">

-Once Connected you can use MungPlex and open the Memory Viewer down below.
+Once Connected you can use MungPlex to its full power.

 <a name="memoryviewer"></a>
 ## Memory Viewer
 A simple memory viewer to view and edit any byte in real-time.
-To open click *Open Memory Viewer* on the *Connection* frame.
+To open click *Open Memory Viewer* in the *Connection* frame.

 <img src="MungPlex\resources\img\manual\MungPlex_memoryviewer_01.png" width="256">

 - `Region`: Select the desired memory region
-- `Jump to Address`: Jumps to the target Address (d'uh)
+- `Jump to Address`: Jumps to the target Address
 - `Read Size`: Change the size of the viewed memory by either typing any hexadecimal value or using the +/- buttons.
 - `Options`: Change view options
 - `Editing`: Simply click the byte(s) you wanna edit and type the desired hex values.